awsdocs/amazon-vpc-peering-guide/doc_source/peering-configurations-full-access.md

 # Configurations with Routes to an Entire CIDR Block<a name="peering-configurations-full-access"></a>

-This section demonstrates the configuration for VPC peering connections in which you configure your route tables to access to the entire CIDR block of the peer VPC\.
+You can configure VPC peering connections so that your route tables have access to the entire CIDR block of the peer VPC\.
 For more information about scenarios in which you might need a specific VPC peering connection configuration, see [VPC Peering Scenarios](peering-scenarios.md)\.
 For more information about creating and working with VPC peering connections in the Amazon VPC console, see [Working with VPC Peering Connections](working-with-vpc-peering.md)\.

 **Topics**
 + [Two VPCs Peered Together](#two-vpcs-full-access)